Luke 11:24-26 (Unclean Spirit)

 Questions such as:

-• How often do I take time to consider the impact sin has in my life?
+How often do I take time to consider the impact sin has in my life?

-• Do I minimize my sins as within my control to handle/overcome?
+Do I minimize my sins as within my control to handle/overcome?

-• Does the temptation to sin drive me to the cross before I fall or after?
+Does the temptation to sin drive me to the cross before I fall or after?

-• Do I understand and fear God's wrath and judgment of sin?
+Do I understand and fear God's wrath and judgment of sin?

 "Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it.
 Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.
 So I do not run aimlessly; I do not box as one beating the air.
 But I discipline my body and keep it under control, lest after preaching to others I myself should be disqualified" (1 Corinthians 9:24-27).

-We most certainly have an enemy that knows our weaknesses better than we do and exploits them in an effort to isolate us where we are less protected.
+We most certainly have an enemy who knows our weaknesses better than we do and exploits them in an effort to isolate us where we are less protected.
 Therefore we must remember "that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord" (Romans 8:38-39).
+For the minute we break fellowship with God, we are drawn into darkness where hungry lions prowl and are easy prey for self-imposed destruction.

-James, the half-brother of Jesus, perhaps summarized it best when he said, "But each person is tempted when he is lured and enticed by his own desire.
+James, the half-brother of Jesus, summarized it best when he said, "But each person is tempted when he is lured and enticed by his own desire.
 Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death" (James 1:14-15).
-Sin requires focused attention and a Scriptural set of eyes to discern with, and we are fools if we do not recognize sin's impact on our relationship with God and make necessary adjustments immediately.
+Sin requires focused attention and a Scriptural set of eyes to discern, and we are fools if we do not recognize sin's impact on our relationship with God and make necessary adjustments immediately.

 "There are six things that the LORD hates, seven that are an abomination to him: haughty eyes, a lying tongue, and hands that shed innocent blood, a heart that devises wicked plans, feet that make haste to run to evil, a false witness who breathes out lies, and one who sows discord among brothers" (Proverbs 6:16-19).